top of page

 Potentially yes.
 Waived amount (over ₹50,000) may be taxable as "Income from Other Sources" under Income Tax Act.
 Consult CA before settlement.
 Not legal/tax advice.

-15. Can bank reopen settled account?
+15. Can the bank reopen a settled account?

-No, if you have settlement deed.
+No, if you have a settlement deed.
 The deed legally prevents future claims.
 Always keep original settlement documents safely for at least 7 years.

-16. What if bank refuses to settle?
+16. What if the bank refuses to settle?

 Options: (a) Improve offer if financially possible, (b) Wait (default longer = higher settlement chances), (c) Explore restructuring/EMI reduction, (d) Legal advice if harassment continues.